• Skip to primary navigation

 • Mixing Bowl - Use a bowl that’s large enough to fit an ice bath and all of the boiled quail eggs.

 • Piping Bag and Tip - For an elegant presentation, use a piping bag and star tip to pipe the egg yolk filling into the hard boiled egg whites.
+You can also use a ziploc bag instead of a pastry bag for this delicious recipe!

 You won’t believe how easy it is to make deviled quail eggs.
 Here’s how it’s done: